This is a post found on hitmore.net Please visit there for hitting tips and products.

 CORRECTIVE MEASURE: Spend a lot of time drilling the outside pitch.
 Make

-deep into the zone.
+sure that your hitter is seeing the ball deep into the zone.
 This will allow him to

 hit the ball the other way.
 Use a tee and front soft toss to drill this concept.